- Address: Mumbai

 Extra stadium info – Wankhede Stadium

-The Wankhede Stadium hosted its first-ever Cricket World Cup match in October 1987.
+The Wankhede Stadium, which is located in South Mumbai, became one of the main sports venues in Maharashtra.
+It hosted its first-ever Cricket World Cup match in October 1987.
 The game was won by the national cricket team of India.
 The venue hosted the first-ever Cricket World Cup knockout stage match in India, with tens of thousands of people in attendance.
 England won the game after beating India by 35 runs.

 The Wankhede Stadium also hosted the last game of Sachin Tendulkar for the national cricket team of India.
 He became one of the first athletes with 10 million followers on his main social media page.
 Sachin Tendulkar is generally regarded as one of the best cricket players ever.
 He was born in Maharashtra in 1973.
 The former batsman Sachin Ramesh Tendulkar is nicknamed Little Master and Master Blaster.
 He won the Cricket World Cup with the national cricket team of India in 2011.
 Sachin Tendulkar won the trophy after beating Sri Lanka in the final of the cricket tournament.
 The final took place at the Wankhede Stadium.
 India won the game by six wickets.
 Sachin Tendulkar played for both the Mumbai cricket team and the Mumbai Indians.

 The Mumbai cricket team and the Mumbai Indians